jfolker/bigpicture/README.txt

       cd bigpicture
       git submodule update --init

-    Building for the first time and all subsequent times: make
+    Building (first time and all subsequent times): make

-    Running tests:
-      make test
+    Running tests (first time and all subsequent times): make test

-    Note: We do not use install submodules recursively because some extra submodules within our dependencies install headers that replace system headers, e.g. an 'errno.h' file that does not contain the necessary macro definitions.
+    Note: We do not use install submodules recursively because some extra submodules within the dependencies install headers which replace system headers, e.g. an 'errno.h' file that does not contain the necessary macro definitions.
 The submodules we use minus their submodules are sufficient to build all of the functionality of bigpicture.